 - AVE, tren de Alta Velocidad Española, the high-speed train that connects several major Spanish cities.
 If this train gets to its destination more than 5 minutes late, you will get the price of your ticket back.

-- Tren diurno de largo recorrido, is a long distance train that travels during the day.
+- Tren diurno de largo recorrido, is a long-distance train that travels during the day.

-- Tren nocturno de largo recorrido, is a long distance train that travels at night.
+- Tren Nocturno de largo recorrido, is a long-distance train that travels at night.

-- Intercity, daytime travelling train.
+- Intercity, daytime traveling train.